jhoover204/ProjectPortfolio/Dissertation-DementiaRiskFactors/README.txt

 Author: Jonathan Hoover

-This .zip file contains three folders/files with:
+This folder contains three folders/files with:

 A) The code used for 1) exploratory data analysis and data generation, and 2) a Bayesian Network Analysis.
 B) Data and images used to generate my report